35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 [^16] Para 390

 [^17] Housing Statement Addendum and Financial Viability Assessment January 2025 QUOD, para 1.6, 1.7.

+[^18] The s106 agreement sealing planning permission was signed in May 2020, after planning committee approval in Sept 2019.
+Planning Statement Addendum, January 2025, DP9, 7.1.2, for completion date of 2033.
+[Planning committee report](https://moderngov.southwark.gov.uk/documents/s84680/Report%20Land%20bounded%20by%20Lower%20Road%20Redriff%20Road%20Quebec%20Way%20and%20Surrey.pdf), para 196,18/AP/1604, 25 & 30 Sept 2019 for completion of detailed plots of Phase 1.

 [^9iii] [GLA Stage 3 report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf), para 208.
 Paragraph 59 of the NPPF states: *“The weight to be given to a viability assessment is a matter for the decision maker, having regard to all the circumstances in the case, including whether the plan and the viability evidence underpinning it is up to date, and any change in site circumstances since the plan was brought into force.
 All viability assessments, including any undertaken at the plan-making stage, should reflect the recommended approach in the National Planning Practice Guidance, including standardised inputs, and should be made publicly available.”*